wp-plugins/locations/readme.txt

 == Changelog ==

+= 1.7 =
+* Feature: Adds ability to Export your Locations
+* Update: Updates the functionality of the CSV Importer to support more malleable field structure.

 = 1.6 =
 * Feature: Adds ability to search Locations by Category, using the Store Locator.
 * Feature: Adds ability for user to pick a distance range when using the Store Locator.